UofSSpaceTeam/robocluster/docs/source/wire_protocol.rst

         'data': <nested_JSON_object>
     }

 The 'source' field marks where the message came from.
-TODO...
+It is a unique identifier for the socket that sent it, and is not very useful to humans.

 The 'data' field varies depending on the message type, and simple contains the data that the virtual device is sending.